Do Kernel and Neural Embeddings Help in Training and Generalization?: Numerical Analysis

 \subsection{Gaussian kernel method}

 We first use the Gaussian kernel

 The corresponding embedding is infinite dimensional, hence we consider the fast approximations to the kernel given by \emph{random Fourier features} (RFF) \cite{RR07}.
 The idea of random Fourier features is to construct an explicit feature map which is of a dimension much lower than the number of observations, but the resulting inner product approximates the desired kernel function.
+Specifically, instead of using the kernel trick for computing the inner product in the higher dimensional space (with feature map $\phi$), a method is proposed to create a randomized feature map $z$ such that $\phi(x)^T\phi(y)\approx z(x)^Tz(y)$.
+The approximated feature map in RFF includes sinusoids that are randomly selected from the Fourier transform of the kernel function \cite{RR07}.
 We use $\gamma=1$ in all our experiments.